wellecks/llmstep/README.md

 * Fine-tuning data for the default model is from the amazing [LeanDojo](https://leandojo.org/).
 * The fine-tuning code is based on the script from [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca).
 * The tactic implementation adopts ideas and code from Mathlib4's `Polyrith` and `Std.Tactic.TryThis`.

+#### History
+`llmstep` was initially created for an IJCAI-2023 tutorial on neural theorem proving. \
+It aims to provide LM-based suggestions built with open-source components.

 #### Citation